From Couch to 5K: How Structured Beginner Plans and Smart Pacing Apps Accelerate Your First Race

 SunLong runZone 2‑3 (gradually progress)Steady rhythm, occasional short bursts

-Pick a theme – for example, “Progressive 20‑minute tempo” – and design intervals that move you through Zones 2 to 3 in a single session.
-Save it as a custom workout in your training library so you can repeat it, tweak it, and track improvement over time.
+Choose a focus – say, “Progressive 20‑minute tempo” – and structure intervals that move you through Zones 2 and 3.
+Store it as a custom workout in your training library and return to it, refine it, and track how you progress.

 “Progressive Pace‑Zone Run – 30 min total”